Amazon, looking to grow overseas, snags Souq.com

-Amazon said Tuesday it agreed to purchase Souq.com, one of the biggest e-commerce players in the Arab world
+Amazon said Tuesday it agreed to purchase Souq.com, the biggest e-commerce players in the Arab world.

 Souq, which means marketplace in Arabic, started in 2005 and now sells over 400,000 products including electronics, clothes and household goods.
+It claims to have millions of customer visits every day.
 The deal had been rumored to reach $650 million, which would make the purchase Amazon's largest since 2014, according to Crunchbase.
 The Seattle company didn't disclose a purchase price.

-The impending acquisition underscores Amazon's new push into emerging markets, in keeping with its broader goal to maintain its fast growth.
-Amazon is also expanding in Mexico, China and India, as its businesses in the US and Europe are maturing and as rivals at home up their e-commerce game.

 The deal had been expected since late last year, but reportedly wasn't finalized until now due to disagreements over a price.
 Last week, Reuters reported that Amazon agreed in principle to the purchase.